Arts, Culture & Fun: Lenape Landscape: Trees as Tonic by Artist Susan Stair

 Susan Stair worked with John Kilcullen, Director of Conference House Park and certified arborist, in choosing the trees that were important to the Lenape.
 A sculptor who fixes her actions in the material, Stair captures the spirit of living trees as she reveals species, age and endurance.
 Viewers are encouraged to touch her work in the way one would meet a tree.

-Lenape Landscape: Trees as Tonic opens on Friday, November 25, 2016 and runs through Sunday, January 29, 2017 in the Lenape Gallery at Conference House Park Visitor Center.
+Lenape Landscape: Trees as Tonic has been extended and runs through Saturday, April 29, 2017 in the Lenape Gallery at Conference House Park Visitor Center.
 The gallery is open on Mondays through Saturdays from 10:00 a.m. to 4:00 p.m.
 Admission is free.
 The gallery is closed on holidays.